What position is best... for sleeping?

 Dear Waking up in fetal position,

 Almost everyone shifts positions several times while sleeping, so the position you start in most likely won't be the one you wake up in.
-To make sure that you don't toss and turn too much during the night, use firm pillows (and not too many of 'em... one or two is good), and sleep on a mattress that isn't saggy and worn out (doctors recommend you sleep on the firmest mattress you're comfortable with).
+To make sure that you don't toss and turn too much during the night, use firm pillows (and not too many of 'em... just one or two should be fine), and sleep on a mattress that isn't saggy and worn out (experts recommend you sleep on the firmest mattress with which you're comfortable).

 In the context of sleeping correctly, perhaps it's okay to sleep just the way you do now, as long as you've been waking up feeling comfortable and well-rested.
 Accepting that, or not worrying about having to sleep "right," may help you snooze even better.
 However, if you find yourself waking up in discomfort or pain, or are unable to get a good night's rest, a talk with your health care provider would make sense.